gavinband/gavinband.github.io/_posts/2017-05-17-Getting_biobank_data_into_R_part_2.md

 	Rcpp::DataFrame ranges
 ) {
 ```
+to load data from a bgen file.
 Here's how we'll do it.

 ### Opening the files ###
 First, we'll open the bgen file and its index.
 For this I will use the `genfile::bgen::View` and `genfile::bgen::IndexQuery` classes that are part of the implementation of [bgenix]() in the bgen repo.
 (The relevant `#include`s need to go at the top of the file.)